 Drinking a glass of red wine is also linked to decreasing bad cholesterol in the system.
 In fact, research shows that high-fiber Tempranillo red grapes, which are used in making certain varieties of red wines, can lessen the low-density lipoprotein (LDL) cholesterol or simply bad cholesterol in the body .

 4. Improves heart health

-Both blood sugar and cholesterol levels affect heart function; hence, when you manage to make these two healthy, they can also make a positive impact on your heart health.
+Both blood sugar and cholesterol levels affect heart function; hence, when you manage to make these two healthy, they can also have a positive impact on your heart health.

-Red wine’s polyphenols content is what makes it heart-healthy.
+Red wine’s polyphenol content is what makes it heart-healthy.
 Polyphenols are a kind of antioxidant that can help prevent fatal blood clotting by making the blood vessels become more flexible.